 I struggled with the control stronghold for several years even though I would continually lose and put it off.
 I wanted to control what people did and what they thought of me, as well as controlling circumstances to prevent being hurt, disappointed, or even annoyed.
 I asked God why I kept dealing with this control issue, and He showed me that there was an outer mental stronghold of betrayal that protected my need to be controlling.
 The betrayal stronghold was built and kept in place by all the negative memories of betrayal by those who should have protected and loved me.
 I believe there is no greater injustice than the betrayal of one’s sexuality because it wounds the soul the deepest.
 These painful memories of betrayal developed insecurities, which are unhealthy toxic beliefs and lies that perpetuate anxiety about what others do or not do or think and say.
 For instance, I trusted that my parents, my spouse, and friends would love me and not hurt me, or lie to me, but they did.
 As a result, I disassociated and disconnected because I was not able to trust.
 Note, some people should not be trusted and that is okay.
 Dictionary.com defines betray as – to be unfaithful in guarding, maintaining, or fulfilling; be disloyal to.
 I also often found myself betraying those I should have loved and protected.

-First, and most important, is to forgive in order to be set free from insecurities.
-After writing out the stronghold deliverance prayer in my journal, I then prayed through the nine core fruit of the Spirit prayer focuses, then bound to my heart the virtues and truths of the nine prayer focuses.
+First, and most important, is to forgive to be set free from insecurities.
+After writing out the stronghold deliverance prayer in my journal, I then prayed through the nine core fruit of the Spirit prayer focuses on this website, then bound to my heart the virtues and truths of the nine prayer focuses.
 I now see people as people with insecurities who want to be loved, accepted, and honored as much as I do.
 And, disassociating from people is not loving them as God would love them.

 Freedom from Disappointment and Strongholds of Apathy and Rejection